Qualifications

 Undergraduate teaching

-For Prelims I teach Earth Surface Processes, Geographical Controversies and Geographical Techniques, and for the Final Honour School in Geography I teach Earth System Dynamics, and Environmental Geography and Geographical Thought.
+For Prelims, I teach Earth Systems Processes, Geographical Controversies and Geographical Techniques.
+For the Final Honour School in Geography, I teach Earth System Dynamics, Environmental Geography and Geographical Thought.

 Research interests